VIP Calculator

 Risks Associated with Being Overweight

-A higher BMI may correlate with increased health risks across multiple physiological systems.
-Health organizations including the CDC have documented connections between elevated BMI and various chronic conditions.
-While BMI alone does not diagnose disease, it serves as a useful screening indicator that warrants further medical discussion, particularly when combined with other health markers.
+A higher BMI correlates with increased health risks across multiple physiological systems.
+The CDC and WHO document connections between elevated BMI and the following chronic conditions.
+While BMI alone does not diagnose disease, it serves as a useful screening indicator.

 • •Elevated blood pressure and cardiovascular strain

-• •Type 2 diabetes and glucose regulation complications
+• •Type 2 diabetes and impaired glucose regulation

 • •Heart disease, stroke, and atherosclerosis progression